 Engineering is a popular major because it can provide a pathway into countless fields and career opportunities.
 If you’re looking for a well-paying and secure job, an engineering degree is a great place to start.
 According to the BLS, the engineering sector is expected to add roughly 74,800 new jobs by 2029.
 Much of this growth is concentrated in areas of innovation such as infrastructure rebuilding, renewable energy, robotics, and more.
 Majoring in engineering could qualify you to work in one of these rapidly advancing industries.

 Once you’ve declared your major in engineering, you will likely be required to complete a set of core courses in a number of STEM-related subject areas.
 While your concentration will give you a chance to choose from a wide range of highly-specialized engineering electives, there are a number of common courses that most engineering majors will be required to take, including:

 Earning a degree in engineering can qualify you for a number of well-paying jobs.
 Engineering skills are highly valued in the labor market.
+In fact, a high percentage of CEO’s from Fortune 500 companies hold an engineering degree.
 According to the Bureau of Labor Statistics, in 2019, the median annual wage for architecture and engineering occupations was $81,440.
 This compares very favorably to the median annual wage for all occupations of $39,810.
 The following are among the most popular jobs for Engineering majors: